 In order to keep your furnace running properly, you’ll want to run a furnace tune-up.
 Some of these components can be maintained on your own.

-• Only a professional HVAC technician should clean the heat exchanger for the best results.
-A professional will also be able to see if there are any problems or cracks that may warrant a replacement.
+Some maintenance, such as cleaning, should only be done by a trained HVAC professional.
+For example, your HVAC technician should clean the heat exchanger for the best results.
+They’ll also be able to see and tell you if there are any problems or cracks that may warrant a replacement.

-• You’ll want to have clean ducts, so your heater can efficiently warm your home.
-We never would recommend cleaning out your ducts on your own, so it’s best to have a professional clean them for you
+Similarly, by the time summer ends, your ducts are likely in need of cleaning to prevent mold growth and remove accumulated dirt.
+Before you turn on your furnace, you’ll want to have clean ducts, so your heater can efficiently warm your home.
+We never would recommend cleaning out your ducts on your own, so it’s best to have a professional clean them for you.

 4. Purchase a Carbon Monoxide Detector

 If you have a gas furnace, you’ll want to have a carbon monoxide detector in your home.
 While the risk is low, especially if you keep your furnace well-maintained, a carbon monoxide detector adds an extra layer of protection for you and your home.
 It’ll alert you if you have a gas leak or a build of carbon monoxide.
-Exit your home if your carbon monoxide detector goes off.
+Gather any pets and/or children, and exit your home immediately if your carbon monoxide detector goes off.

 If there’s a strong smell of gas when turning on your gas furnace for winter, turn off your furnace immediately, and call an HVAC professional.